Open-Source-Satellite/qemu/README.rst

 you need to replace the qemu-system-arm executable within the /usr/bin directory in order to use this OSSAT version.

+QEMU as a whole is released under the GNU General Public License, version 2.
+For full licensing details, consult the LICENSE file.

 Building
 ========